khylo/CourseNotes/cloud/aws/storage.md

 If you want more *copies of DB server running*, can create Aurora replaics 2 types of replicas A/ Aurora replicas (up to 15), mysql read replicas (5) Aurora => self healing
+*Note Aurora can have read replicas in another region https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Replication.CrossRegion.html *
 * Maria DB

+* Note * Only some RDS dbs support encryption at rest (e..g Sql server express does not)

 *Can turn on MultiAZ And read replicas.*
 Multi AZ is an option in console.
 When you turn it on it creates backup in seperate AZ and failsover to it (including DNS update).
 Can also manually failover.